micahreich/melanoma-cnn/README.md

 ## ✅ To Do
 Below are some changes I will implement which will help the performance of the model and it's general efficiency
 - [ ] Use Tensorflow's "Dataset" module to feed data into training rather than feed_dict
+- [ ] Implement normalization layers in model

 ## 👏 Attributions
 AlexNet paper: https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf